johnbillion/user-switching/readme.md

 One exception I'm aware of is [Duo Security](https://wordpress.org/plugins/duo-wordpress/).
 If you're using this plugin, you should install the [User Switching for Duo Security](https://github.com/johnbillion/user-switching-duo-security) add-on plugin which will prevent the two-factor authentication prompt from appearing when you switch between users.

-### Does this work as a mu-plugin? ###

-Yes, but you'll need to install `user-switching.php` into the root of your `mu-plugins` directory, not in the `user-switching` subdirectory.
-This is a limitation of WordPress.

 ### What capability does a user need in order to switch accounts? ###

 A user needs the `edit_users` capability in order to switch user accounts.
 By default only Administrators have this capability, and with Multisite enabled only Super Admins have this capability.